indigo-dc/indigo-datacloud-releases/indigo1/third_update_of_indigo-1.md

 ## <a name="ophidia"></a>Ophidia v.
 0.10.6

 #### What's new
-* This update adds new features like the first support for interactive and interleaved workflows, improved usability and few bug fixes
+* This update adds new features for interleaving and interactive workflow interfaces.
+It also includes several improvements and bug fixes.
+Some operators have been extended to support the user community case studies.

 #### List of RfCs
 * New features and bug fixes: